walkswiththebear/ConsecutiveSequences/README.md

 If a sequence length does not occur as a key in the map `mcsSpecificationByLengthsAndCounts`, the number of maximal consecutive sequences of that length is assumed to be zero.
-However, a zero number of requested maximal consecutive sequences may also be requested explicitly with a zero value.
+However, a zero number of maximal consecutive sequences may also be requested explicitly with a zero value.

 #### Preconditions:
 - `numElements` is an integer (i.e., a js integer, a string that parses as a bigInt, or a bigInt), and